Contact center best practices: Lessons gained over 20 years

 2. Prioritize your agent experience

 As I mentioned earlier, contact centers have notoriously high turnover rates.
-Investing in tactics to improve the employee experience can result in better employee engagement—which also leads to better customer service.
+Investing in tactics to improve the employee experience can result in better employee engagement—which also leads to proactive customer service.

 Listen to what your team members are telling you so you can make adjustments to improve their experience.
 This will go a long way to preventing turnover and agent burnout!